Dems’ long game? Pelosi raises prospect of prosecuting Trump once he leaves office

 “I think we’re going to do what is right for the country, and at this point, the speaker has not reached the conclusion, and I haven’t either, that it’s best for the country to put us through an impeachment proceeding that we know will, is, destined for failure in the Senate,” Schiff said on ABC News’ “This Week” Sunday.

-He added that the president’s “conduct qualifies” as “high crimes and misdemeanors” and that if Trump "continues to stonewall" Congress, and "demonstrate his unfitness for office," congressional Democrats could move forward.
+He added that the president’s “conduct qualifies” as “high crimes and misdemeanors” and that if Trump "continues to stonewall" Congress and "demonstrate his unfitness for office," congressional Democrats could move forward.

 "There may be little additional cost to going through that process, even if unsuccessful in the Senate," Schiff said.
 "But we're not there yet and I think if it is a close call, close calls go against putting the country through that."